HumanSignal/label-studio/docs/source/guide/install_enterprise_k8s.md

 ```
 3. Update your `lse-values.yaml` file with your newly-created Kubernetes secret:

+!!! note
-> If `POSTGRE_SSL_MODE: verify-ca`, the server is verified by checking the certificate chain up to the root certificate stored on the client.
+    If `POSTGRE_SSL_MODE: verify-ca`, the server is verified by checking the certificate chain up to the root certificate stored on the client.
 If `POSTGRE_SSL_MODE: verify-full`, the server host name will be verified to make sure it matches the name stored in the server certificate.
 The SSL connection will fail if the server certificate cannot be verified. `verify-full` is recommended in most security-sensitive environments.

 ```yaml
 global: